 Also note that these permissions are additive, flexible, and may layer on top of each other.
 For example you can be designated a Reporter across all domains, an Auditor for one campus plus three departments, and an Editor of a whole school and all its department.

 Additionally, select capabilities are implied with others.
 For example, if you can Edit content, you can implicitly view it.
 Similarly if you can Audit content, you can view it.
-This is why an individual with Administer, Edit, or Audit does not also need Report.
+An individual with Administer, Edit, or Audit does not also need Report to pull syllabus reports - this does not include access to CV reports.
+Becuase CV's are attached to people and not to syllabi, a user must either have Administer or Report access to pull CV reports.

 Once your comfortable with how domain permissions work, you can learn how to assign Domain Permissions in your system.